alsoc/fmdt/README.md

 ```bash
 git submodule update --init --recursive
 ```

+**When running the previous command, the clone of the `lsl` library may fail as it is not a public Git repository yet!
+You should not pay attention on it and you can continue the installation procedure.**

 Note that `ffmpeg-io` requires the `ffmpeg` executable: **you need to install `ffmpeg` on your system** if you want to be able to read video files.